Delivering Twins Alone During a Pandemic

 Can two mutually exclusive feelings exist at the same time?
 Because I was surely scared as hell.
 But I felt so giddy and enthusiastic about growing our family and having a second set of twins.
 I was faced with the very reality that I might not come home right away from the hospital, or even at all.
 But I was so hopeful that I could be wheeled to the car with both arms holding tiny babies.

-Becoming a mom, whether it’s for the first time or the fourth and fifth times, is such a wondrous thing.
+Becoming a mom, whether it’s for the first time or two your second set of twins, is such a wondrous thing.
 It’s wildly exhausting and energizing.
 You feel the weight of the world on your shoulders and yet you feel like you can move mountains.
 The strength of your will and the exhaustion you feel are nothing compared to the love that teems in your heart.

 Giving birth to twins during a global pandemic – now that’s something I never thought I’d do!
 Was it hard?
 Yes and no. Anxiety is hard, but you have to allow a moment of self reflection, forcing yourself to come to terms with the worst that can happen and hoping that only the best happens.
 Maybe I did okay because the adrenaline with high and I was excited.
 When you get pushed into a corner and there is nowhere to go besides push forward, you do what you have to. so if you’re due and you’re doing it alone, be strong and know you can do hard things.